Human Pose Transfer with Augmented Disentangled Feature Consistency: Related Work

-Recently, there is a growing number of human pose transfer methods with specifically designed modules.
+Recently, there \dif{have been} a growing number of human pose transfer methods with specifically designed modules.
 One branch is the spatial transformation methods~\cite{Siarohin2018,Dong2018,Li2019}, aiming to build the deformation mapping of the keypoint correspondences in the human body.
 By leveraging the spatial transformation capability of CNN, ~\cite{Jaderberg2015} presented the spatial transformer networks (STN) that approximate the global affine transformation to warp the features.
-Following STN, several variant works~\cite{Zhang2017,Lin2017,Jiang2019} have been proposed to synthesize images with better performance. ~\cite{Balakrishnan2018} used image segmentation to decompose the problem into modular subtasks for each body part and then integrated all parts into the final result. ~\cite{Siarohin2018} built deformable skip connections to move information and transfer textures for pose transfer.
+Following STN, several variant works~\cite{Zhang2017,Lin2017,Jiang2019} have been proposed to synthesize images with better performance. \dif{ ~\cite{Wang2020paying} introduced an external eye-tracking dataset and two cascaded attention modules for comprehensive pose segmentation. ~\cite{Wang2021hierarchical} incorporated three different inference processes to detect each part of the human body. } ~\cite{Balakrishnan2018} used image segmentation to decompose the problem into modular subtasks for each body part and then integrated all parts into the final result. ~\cite{Siarohin2018} built deformable skip connections to move information and transfer textures for pose transfer.
 Monkey-Net~\cite{Siarohin2019cvpr} encoded pose information via dense flow fields generated from keypoints learned in a self-supervised fashion.
-First-Order Motion Model~\cite{Siarohin2019nips} decoupled appearance and pose and proposes to use learned keypoints and local affine transformations to generate image animation. ~\cite{Liu2019} integrated the human pose transfer, appearance transfer and novel view synthesis into one unified framework by using SMPL~\cite{Loper2015} to generate human body mesh.
+First-Order Motion Model~\cite{Siarohin2019nips} decoupled appearance and pose and proposes to use learned keypoints and local affine transformations to generate image animation. ~\cite{Liu2019} integrated the human pose transfer, appearance transfer, and novel view synthesis into one unified framework by using SMPL~\cite{Loper2015} to generate a human body mesh.
 The spatial transformation methods usually implicitly assume that the warping operation can cover the whole body.
-However, when viewpoint changes and occlusions occur, the above assumption can not hold, leading to \emph{pose ambiguity} and performance dropping.
+However, when \dif{the} viewpoint changes, and occlusions occur, the above assumption can not hold, leading to \emph{pose ambiguity} and performance dropping.